golang/website/content/static/doc/mod.md

   * Request for latest version of `golang.org`

-After a suitable module has been found, the `go` command will add a new [requirement](#go.mod-require) with the new module's path and version to the main module's `go.mod` file.
+After a suitable module has been found, the `go` command will add a new [requirement](#go-mod-file-require) with the new module's path and version to the main module's `go.mod` file.
 This ensures that when the same package is loaded in the future, the same module will be used at the same version.
 If the resolved package is not imported by a package in the main module, the new requirement will have an `// indirect` comment.

-## `go.mod` files {#go.mod-files}
+## `go.mod` files {#go-mod-file}

 A module is defined by a UTF-8 encoded text file named `go.mod` in its root directory.
 The `go.mod` file is line-oriented.
 Each line holds a single